-Work to upgrade Plymouth’s second busiest bus interchange is now complete.
+Work to upgrade Plymouth’s second busiest bus interchange was completed in early 2017.

 The road outside Derriford Hospital has been widened to allow buses to travel in both directions – helping to reduce congestion outside the main entrance and making bus journeys to and from the hospital quicker and more reliable.